 Estates project manager: Yvonne Edwards

-Durham University Strategy, 2017-2027 aims to deliver a wider student experience to rival anywhere in the world, and sport and leisure are important parts of this.
-The delivery of new facilities will allow the University to compete sustainably at the highest levels of British university sport and will also support increasing overall levels of student, staff and local community participation in sport and physical activity.
+Durham University Strategy, 2017-2027 aims to deliver a wider student experience to rival anywhere in the world, and both sport and physical activity are important parts of this.
+The delivery of new facilities will allow the University to compete sustainably at the highest levels of British University Sport and will also support increasing overall levels of student, staff and local community participation in sport and physical activity.

 The objective is to create a Sports Park with direct links to Durham City, which will deliver an extensive refurbishment and redevelopment of the existing internal and external sporting facilities at Maiden Castle, together with construction of a new sports complex.
-The facilities will include state-of-the-art sports laboratories which will facilitate the transfer of elements of the Sport, Exercise and Physical Activity undergraduate degree programme to Maiden Castle and underpin the successful development of this programme.
+The facilities will include state-of-the-art sports laboratories which will facilitate the transfer of elements of the Sport, Exercise and Physical Activity undergraduate degree programme to Maiden Castle and underpin the successful development of this Department.

-Work on initial improvements to the facilities which includes a new rubber crumb sports pitch, upgrading hockey pitches and improving car parking facilities and access to the site is due to be completed later this year.
+Initial improvements to the facilities which include a new rubber crumb sports pitch, upgrading hockey pitches and improving car parking facilities and access to the site are on-going.